VolkovLabs/business-charts/README.md

 - Supports Light and Dark mode synchronized with Grafana Theme.
 - Supports SVG and Canvas renderer.
 - Includes USA and World maps.
 Allows to add custom Map files in the `maps` folder.
+- Supports variables and location service to make Charts interactive.

 ## setOption() Function